 The increased water contents present in the enzymes, impart hydrating and anti-inflammatory properties to the Aloe Vera.

 Being an astringent, it reduces overproduction of oil on the face by sebaceous glands and is best for acne.

 Aloe vera Gel and Juice

 Despite common belief, there is a great difference between Aloe Vera gel and juice.
-The mucilage, gel aloe, rind, and sap are the four parts of the leaf structure of Aloe Vera.
-The layer of bitter fluid which protect the plant from the animals is the latex or the sap.The the outer protective layer is called rind.
+The mucilage, gel, rind, and sap are the four parts of the leaf structure of Aloe Vera.
+The layer of bitter fluid which protect the plant from the animals is the latex or the sap.The protective layer is called rind.

 The mucilage and the gel comprise the inner parts of the leaf.The Aloe Vera gel is prepared from mucilage and the gel.

 The Aloe Vera juice is bitter sap, found just below the skin of the leaf.It contains aloin, which is a strong laxative.

 The preparation and use of aloe vera gel

 The preparation of Aloe Vera gel at gel at home is a simple and an easy process.
 Take the leaves of the plant, cut the spiky edges, peel off the outer layer of one side, and scoop out the gel.
 To preserve a cup of gel, add the powder of vitamin C tablets ( 2 mg ), and Vitamin E ( 1600 IU ), and mix thoroughly in the blender.
 The refrigerated gel remains safe for about two months when kept in a sterilized glass container.